lukechilds/docker-electrumx/README.md

 You can expose the WebSocket port with `-p 50004:50004`.

+### RPC Port

+To access RPC from your host machine, you'll also need to expose port 8000.
+You probably only want this available to localhost: `-p 127.0.0.1:8000:8000`.

+If you're only accessing RPC from within the container, there's no need to expose the RPC port.

 ### Version

 You can also run a specific version of ElectrumX if you want.